Case Study: Glycomics

 - What’s a

-? - How do you filter rows in a
+tibble? - How do you filter rows in a

-? - What’s the modern alternative to
+tibble? - What’s the modern alternative to

-loops? - What’s the
+forloops? - What’s the

-operator?
+%>%operator?
 Do we still need it? - What makes data “tidy”?

 TL;DR